Hot Seat Report

 - Brad Brownell (Clemson)

 - After Clemson’s first round NIT loss, Brownell was given a weak “vote of confidence” by AD Dan Radakovich.
 Brownell eventually got a new contract, but his buyout figures have been shrunk considerably – it will now cost the school $1.7M to fire Brownell vs $3.0M under the old deal.
 That’s never a good sign, especially for a coach who has been to just one NCAA Tournament in seven seasons (his first year) and has won 16 or 17 games in each of the last three campaigns.
-But Brownell brought in a solid recruiting class and grad transfer Mark Donnal from Michigan to right the ship this season and early results are very positive.
-The Tigers are NCAA-bound with a 20-6 (9-5) record and wins over Ohio State, Louisville and UNC.
-It’s a remarkable turnaround for Brownell, who has gone from the dog house to National COY candidate in just a few short months.
+But Brownell brought in a solid recruiting class and grad transfer Mark Donnal from Michigan to right the ship this season and results have been incredibly positive.
+The Tigers sport a 23-9 (11-7) record and wins over Ohio State, Louisville and UNC, good enough for a 5-seed in the NCAAs.
+It’s a remarkable turnaround for Brownell, who has gone from the dog house to dark horse COY candidate in just five months.

 - Tim Miles (Nebraska)

 - It seemed like Nebraska had hit the jackpot with Miles after the then-second year coach led the Huskers to the 2014 NCAA Tournament and a fourth place finish in the Big Ten.
 Since then, Miles’ teams have finished below .500 and 11th or 12th in the league three straight years.
 Coaches Database thought Miles would be fired after last season, but (former) AD Shawn Eichorst announced that Miles would get another year to turn it around.
-Now it’s Eichorst who’s out, so Miles gets the opportunity to show his value to new AD Bill Moos.
-This year’s squad is playing well, now 20-9 (11-5) with wins over #14 Minnesota and #23 Michigan and a near upset at home over #13 Kansas.
-The 20-point drubbing of the Wolverines officially moved Miles down to safety, though a late loss to Illinois might ruin the NCAA Tournament dreams.
+But it was Eichorst who was let go and Miles got the opportunity to show his value to new AD Bill Moos.
+This year’s squad was impressive, with wins over #14 Minnesota and #23 Michigan and a near upset at home over #13 Kansas.
+The Huskers finished with a 22-11 (13-5) record and without an NCAA Tournament berth, but the season marked a huge improvement from the three prior.

 - Bruce Pearl (Auburn)

 - It is certainly not the Tigers’ on-court performance that finds Pearl on this list.
-Auburn hasn’t been to the NCAA Tournament since 2003 and Pearl’s team will break that streak next month.
-The Tigers are playing incredible basketball, currently sitting alone atop of the SEC at 23-4 (11-3).
+Auburn hadn’t been to the NCAA Tournament since 2003 and Pearl’s team ended that streak.
+The Tigers are playing incredible basketball, co-champions of the SEC at 25-6 (13-5).
 However, Pearl’s staff’s involvement in the Adidas scandal that brought down assistant Chuck Person and others has his future at the school in some relative doubt.
-Reports indicate that Pearl was nearly fired this offseason due to his refusal to cooperate with the investigation.
+Reports indicate that Pearl was nearly fired this off-season due to his refusal to cooperate with the investigation.
 Pearl has been in trouble with the NCAA before but Auburn AD Jay Jacobs gave him the opportunity to return to the hardwood.
-Now Jacobs is retiring a new AD Allen Greene is stepping into a very awkward situation.
+Now Jacobs is retiring and new AD Allen Greene is stepping into a very awkward situation.
 Will he cut ties with Pearl despite the on-court success, or will it be forgive-and-forget?
-Could we see a coach win National COY honors and get fired in the same offseason?